What's this about?

 Unite the areas

-Each of our product areas served their own purpose, but they were rarely connected with each other.
-A push campaign for example can be influenced by a In-App campaign, but the reporting lacked metrics to understand this dependency.
-We introduced a new section exposing exactly that relationship, bringing those two product areas closer together.
+Each of our product areas served their own purpose, but they were disconnected.
+For example: a push campaign can be influenced by an In-App campaign.
+We introduced a new section exposing exactly that relationship.

 Remote UX design